rhysbrooks1/CS321-002-s25-team-09/README.md

         - `0`: The output of the queries should be printed on the standard output stream.
 Any diagnostic messages, help and status messages must be printed on the standard error stream

-		- `1`: The program displays more verbose messages as decided by the team.
+		- `1`: The program displays more verbose messages as decided by the team

     - It must support at least the following values for `SSHCreateBTree`: